 Alkaline water better, safer, than acidic water

 For healthy bones your water had better be alkaline.
 Drinking water is the best way to get essential minerals for good health.
 Research shows that you get benefits from the calcium in alkaline water – even if you get enough calcium in your diet!
-Acidic water has no effect on bone health.
-You can avoid drinking acidic water; simply avoid distilled or reverse osmosis water (or add minerals to it before drinking).
+Acidic water does not help with bone health.
+You can avoid drinking acidic water.
+Simply avoid distilled or reverse osmosis water (or add minerals to it before drinking).

 What else can alkaline water do for your health?
 Call our healthy water experts today at 877-959-7977 and take control of your health now!